jet/kube-webhook-certgen/README.md

 ### Patch
 ```
-Patch a validatingwebhookconfiguration and mutatingwebhookconfiguration 'webhook-name' by using the ca from 'secret-name' in 'namespace'
+Patch a validatingwebhookconfiguration and mutatingwebhookconfiguration by using the ca from 'secret-name' in 'namespace'

 Usage:
   kube-webhook-certgen patch [flags]